andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 7. Once processing is complete, you will see either **Success** or **Completed with errors**.

    <img src="/assets/images/104-success-errors-messages.png"
-     alt="Success and completed with errors messages image" class="doc-shot--detail">
+     alt="Success and Completed with Errors Messages"
+     class="doc-shot--detail">

 8. If the result is **Success**, you are ready to grade the sheets.
 If the result is **Completed with errors**, you must correct the errors as described in the following section.
 Once errors are corrected, you are ready to grade the sheets.